ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 BASE REPO — anything here breaks if the repo changes
   Feature: add `campus` to buildings.
-Chosen because it costs ~10 lines across 8 sites in App.ts: PUT handler (~124), Model.setBuilding (~549), validateBuildingParams (~2390),
+Chosen because it costs ~10 lines across 8 sites in App.ts: the PUT /api/v2/buildings/:buildingId route handler, Model.setBuilding, validateBuildingParams, the Building class constructor, and Building's getJSONLinks, getJSONFull, getJSONForDelete, and buildBuilding.
-  Building constructor (~1633), getJSONLinks (~1643), getJSONFull (~1657),
-  getJSONForDelete (~1668), buildBuilding (~1679).
-  The trap is buildBuilding: getJSONFull doubles as the on-disk format (~211), so a student who misses it has a feature that works until the server restarts.
+  The trap is buildBuilding: getJSONFull doubles as the on-disk format (Model.writeBuildings serializes buildings through it), so a student who misses it has a feature that works until the server restarts.
 Requirement 4 exists to force that discovery.
-If you change repo or feature, re-verify the trap still exists.
+If you change repo or feature, re-verify the trap still exists — that it's still ~8 sites, and that getJSONFull is still the on-disk format.
   Also repo-specific: port 4321, `frontend/` dir told to ignore, yarn script names.

-WARM-UP CHANGE — new for 2026W1; verify with the same care as the campus trap The starter ships with `GET /api/v2/buildings/:buildingId/rooms` REMOVED — both the route registration (~142) and `Model.getRooms` (~602).
+WARM-UP CHANGE — new for 2026W1; verify with the same care as the campus trap The starter ships with `GET /api/v2/buildings/:buildingId/rooms` REMOVED — both the route registration in createApp and `Model.getRooms`.
 Its ~20 tests in App.spec.ts are removed too, so a fresh clone is green and the starter doesn't advertise the deletion.
 THE AUTOGRADER KEEPS THEM.
   Why this endpoint.
-Model.getBuildings (~498) survives as a near-exact template: same validateGetParams, same {total, limit, offset, items} envelope, same getJSONLinks mapping, and getBuildingById (~532) twelve lines below supplies the 404 block.
+Model.getBuildings survives as a near-exact template: same validateGetParams, same {total, limit, offset, items} envelope, same getJSONLinks mapping, and getBuildingById immediately below it supplies the 404 block.
 Imitation is a COMPLETE strategy here and is not one for campus, which is the entire reason the two are paired.
 It is tested as itself and is a fixture for nothing, so removal doesn't cascade.
-  The frontend calls it at frontend/public/index.html:1093, so the symptom is visible: click a building, no rooms.
+  The frontend calls it in frontend/public/index.html (search for the rooms fetch), so the symptom is visible: click a building, no rooms.
   Collides with nothing: Lab 1 traces DELETE and uses PUT/GET-by-id; D2's target is geocoding in extractBuildings.
 One repo variant serves both.
   ORDER MATTERS.
 The endpoint goes first, while students still don't know the codebase.
 If